MJoergen/formal/one_stage_fifo/README.md

 ```

 The word `f_after_reset` is just a label.
 I like to use the naming convention
-of having every label related to formal verification begin with `f_`.
+of having every label and signal related to formal verification begin with
+`f_`.

 The symbol `|=>` means "assert on the next clock cycle".
 So if `rst_i` is
 asserted at some time, then on the very next clock cycle `m_valid_o` must be